Illyricum (Roman province): Diocletian's and Constantine's reforms

 Hypothetical map of the possible Bishoprics of the Dioceses of Illyricum (Pannonia) based on the little information there is about it after the year 400 AD.

 At the end of the 3rd century and during the first half of the 4th century, major administrative reforms took place, particularly during the reign of emperor Diocletian (284–305), when the entire territory of the Empire was divided into newly formed imperial dioceses, and also during the reign of emperor Constantine (306–337), when dioceses were grouped into four newly created praetorian prefectures.

 In 293 AD the emperor Diocletian radically reformed the administrative structure of the Roman empire.
 He created the tetrarchy (rule by four).
 This was a co-emperorship with two senior emperors (Augusti), Diocletian and Maximian, and two junior emperors (Caesars), Constantius Chlorus and Galerius.
 Diocletian and Maximian were also in overall charge of the eastern and the western part of the empire respectively.
 The number of provinces was doubled and they were grouped into fifteen dioceses.
 The region of Illyricum was covered by two dioceses: in Western Illyricum, the Diocese of Pannonia was formed, also known as the Diocese of Illyricum, while in Eastern Illyricum a wast Diocese of Moesia was formed, but later (during the Constantinian period) divided into two dioceses (Dacia and Macedonia), that comprised (since Constantinian times) the Praetorian prefecture of Illyricum.

-The Diocese of Pannonia (Western Illyricum), included all provinces in modern western Hungary, almost all of Croatia and Bosnia and Herzegovina, and northern Serbia, while the Praetorian prefecture of Illyricum (Eastern Illyricum) included provinces in modern central and southern Serbia, entire Montenegro, Albania, North Macedonia, almost all of Greece, and western Bulgaria.
+The Diocese of Pannonia (Western Illyricum), included all provinces in modern western Hungary, almost all of Croatia and Bosnia and Herzegovina, and northern Serbia, while the west Praetorian prefecture of Illyricum (Eastern Illyricum) included provinces in modern central and southern Serbia, entire Montenegro, Albania, North Macedonia, almost all of Greece, and western Bulgaria.

 Western Illyricum (the Diocese of Pannonia) was thus subdivided into the provinces of Pannonia Prima, Pannonia Valeria, Pannonia Savia and Pannonia Secunda (the northwest, northeast, southwest, and southeast of Pannonia respectively), Dalmatia, Noricum Ripense and Noricum Mediterraneum.
-In the Eastern Illyricum, the capital of the Praetorian prefecture of Illyricum was Sirmium (modern Sremska Mitrovica, in northern Serbia) in the later 4th century and later at Thessalonica; that prefecture survived until the early 7th century.
+In the Eastern Illyricum, the capital of the Praetorian prefecture of Illyricum was Sirmium (modern Sremska Mitrovica, in northern Serbia).
+That praetorian prefecture survived until the early 7th century.